-The choice of a birth place is a personal one, and must be made by a woman and her support system after careful consideration.
-Birth in the hospital setting is actually relatively new, if one looks back at our whole human history; prior to the 20th century the majority of women gave birth at home, attended by other women.
+The choice of a birth place is a personal one, and must be made by a person and their support system after careful consideration.
+Birth in the hospital setting is actually relatively new, if one looks back at our whole human history; prior to the 20th century the majority of people gave birth at home, attended by midwives and other community members.
 The focus of birth in America has shifted slowly over the past century and half to include male attendants, prioritizing obstetric care over midwifery care, and assuming that a hospital is safest.
-In fact, research shows that, for low-risk women planning home birth with a trained attendant, home birth is as safe or safer than birth in the hospital.
-The reasons for this are numerous: home births offer fewer interventions likely to interfere with the natural progress of labor, women are often more relaxed in their own homes and their labors reflect this comfort, and women at home are not exposed to the powerful and virulent germ environment of many hospitals.
-Beyond the statistics, we have witnessed and believe that home birth should be available to all women as a choice for their pregnancy and birth, and that women should choose to give birth where they will feel best cared for.
+In fact, research shows that, for low-risk people planning home birth with a trained attendant, home birth is as safe or safer than birth in the hospital.
+The reasons for this are numerous: home births offer fewer interventions likely to interfere with the natural progress of labor, people are often more relaxed in their own homes and their labors reflect this comfort, and people laboring at home are not exposed to the powerful and virulent germ environment of many hospitals.
+Beyond the statistics, we have witnessed and believe that home birth should be available to all people as a choice for their pregnancy and birth, and that pregnant people should choose to give birth where they will feel best cared for.
 For more information and resources specifically about the safety of homebirth, please see http://www.mana.org/research/homebirth-safety or http://www.mana.org/blog/home-birth-safety-outcomes

 What communities do you serve?